learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 ```

 Notice that we are importing the `createStore` function from Redux.
 Now, with
-the above set up, we _could_ pass `store` down through App and we would be able
+the above set up, we _could_ pass `store` down through `App` and we would be
-to access the **Redux** store.
+able to access the Redux store.

-However, reducing the need for passing props is part of why **Redux** works well
+However, reducing the need for passing props is part of why Redux works well
 with React.
 To avoid passing `store` as a prop, we use the `Provider` component,
 which is imported from `react-redux`.
 The `Provider` component wraps the top
-level component, App, in this case, and is the only component where `store` is
+level component, `App`, in this case, and is the only component where `store` is
 passed in:

 ```jsx